tmobile/magentaA11y/_checklist-web/stepper-input.md

 gherkin-keyboard:
   - when:  |
-      the tab key to move focus form fields
+      the tab key to move focus to the first interactive item
     result: |
       focus is strongly visually indicated
   - then:  |